lanternadev/lanternadev/README.md

 - 👋 Hi, I’m Mike Gallagher
-- 👀 I’m interested in PowerShell, C#, Kotlin and all kinds of automation.
+- 👀 I’m interested in PowerShell, C#, Kotlin, Linux and all kinds of automation.
 - 📫 How to reach me ...

 <!---